alban-read/M1-MICRO-FORTH/dumbint.md

 I am stunned by the projects in GITHUB that have complex software and no documentation at all.

-Mine are simple projects, but with documentation, I guess you can't have everything.
+Mine are simple projects,  with documentation, I guess you can't have everything.